andrewh/vstface/README.md

 - The binary does not sandbox plug-ins; they run with full user permissions.
 - Timeouts are best-effort and enforced by the Python script.
 A misbehaving plug-in might still leave background processes running.
-- There are no automated tests.
-Validate changes manually by capturing a few known plug-ins and inspecting the resulting PNGs.

 ## License & Support